ergo-services/ergo/docs/basics/process.md

 If the process makes a synchronous call, it enters WaitResponse while waiting for the reply.
 Once the response arrives, it returns to Running and continues processing.

 Eventually the process terminates.
 This can happen in several ways: it returns an error from its message handler, it receives an exit signal, the node kills it, or a panic occurs.
-The ProcessTerminate callback runs, allowing cleanup.
-Then the process is removed from the node, and its resources are freed.
+The process is removed from the node first, so everything linked to or monitoring it is notified, and then the ProcessTerminate callback runs for cleanup.
+The process is fully gone once that callback returns.

 ## Starting Processes